gteixeira1/book-album-search/README.md

-# book-album-search

 # Book/Album Search App

 ### Application Overview
-This App perform a search by books, on Google Books API, and albums, on iTunes API, by a searchKey and returns a single result to the user.
+This App perform a web search of books, using Google Books API, and albums, using iTunes API, by a searchKey and returns a single result to the user.
-It was created a REST service which receive this searchKey, provided by the user, as URI parameter and then perform the request for on each API to get the result.
+It was created a REST service which receive this searchKey, provided by the user, as URI parameter and then perform the request on each API to get the result.

 ### Application Configuration
   - Java 1.8_71